 3. Poor Accuracy and Directional Control

-Slices and hooks often stem from what your body is doing long after impact. a proper body finish naturally guides the club face back to a square position through the hitting areas as a proper body finish will ensure your wrists roll over through impact and past the hitting zone.
+Slices and hooks often stem from what your body is doing long after impact.
+A proper body finish naturally guides the clubface back to a square position through the hitting area.
 It’s an action synchronized with your body's rotation rather than by trying to time it with the hands.

 When you stop your turn, this sequence is destroyed.
 Your body quits, and your hands are left on their own to control the clubface - a task they are not built for at high speed.
 This leads to two common misses:

-A full, committed finish takes an element of "timing the club face shut with perfect position" and makes the whole move through the golf ball at a much faster speed with a much better square face contact.
+A full, committed finish takes the element of "timing the clubface shut with perfect position" and makes the whole move through the golf ball at a much faster speed with much better square face contact.
 It allows proper body plane rotation to release the clubface naturally, resulting in straighter, more reliable shots.

 Drills to Master a Complete, Balanced Finish